FilleenAiguilles/Data-Science/README.md

-We are interested in predicting car price using the following dataset:
+We are interested in predicting car price using some factors.
+The dataset is from:

 Jeffrey C. Schlimmer.
 (1987).
 UCI Machine Learning Repository [ https://archive.ics.uci.edu/ml/datasets/automobile ].
 University of California, Irvine, School of Information and Computer Sciences.